s-u/R-actions/README.md

 * `macos-deps`

-    Optional list of macOS dependencies from [R-macos recipes](https://github.com/R-macos/recipes) (with versions) that need to be installed.
+    Optional list of macOS dependencies from [R-macos recipes](https://github.com/R-macos/recipes) that need to be installed.
+Furhter dependencies are determined recursively based on the avaiable binaries in https://mac.r-project.org/bin/ so you only need to specify direct dependencies.

 * `pkg-path`